Market report

 Prime Yield

-Hotels have not experienced the same yield decline as many other segments, and now demand has also picked up, which means that more investors are interested in the segment. read more
+Hotels have not experienced the same decline in yield as many other segments, and now demand has also picked up, which is attracting more investors to the segment. read more

 Key figures hotels